gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can enable Kotlin assignment by adding `systemProp.org.gradle.unsafe.kotlin.assignment=true` to the `gradle.properties` file.
 For IntelliJ IDEA support that property has to be set in the project root `gradle.properties` file (also for all included builds).
-Additionally, when value of the property is changed, project has to be reopened in the IntelliJ.
+Additionally, when the property's value is changed, the project has to be reopened in IntelliJ.
 For more information, see [Kotlin DSL Primer](userguide/kotlin_dsl.html#kotdsl:assignment).

 <!--